luke-ad-murphy/Geographic-environment-clustering-SQL/README.md

-# Geographic-environment-clustering-SQL
+# Geographic Environment Clustering (SQL)

-Grids on a map are clustered according to their road, building, population and sensor data characteristics
+Grids on a map are clustered based on road, building, population, and sensor data characteristics.

 ## Overview

-Map grid (hexbins in this example) classification is required because radio performance is affected by environmental clutter.
-The presence of buildings (here used a single element of all possible street clutter), and movement and density of network users contribute to mobile network interference.
+Classification of map grids (hexbins in this example) is important for understanding radio performance, as environmental clutter significantly impacts signal propagation.
+The presence of buildings, street clutter, and the movement and density of network users all contribute to mobile network interference.

-When planning a radio network, the environment is therefore an important factor in the number of cells required to serve and area.
+When planning a radio network, environmental factors play a critical role in determining the number of cells required to serve a given area effectively.

-To assist with determing the required cell number, classify grid cells across the UK into categories Rural, Urban or Suburban.
-A K-means classification flags hexbins as Rural/Urban/Suburban.
+## Objective

+To optimize network planning, this project classifies grid cells across the UK into three categories: Rural, Urban, and Suburban.
+Using a K-means clustering algorithm, hexbins are categorized based on their environmental characteristics to aid in estimating the required number of radio cells for optimal coverage and performance.

+## Features

+-- Environmental Clustering: Uses road, building, population, and sensor data to categorize regions.
+-- Hexbin-Based Classification: Employs hexagonal binning for spatial analysis.
+-- K-Means Algorithm: Performs unsupervised clustering to classify regions into Rural, Urban, and Suburban.

+## Use Cases
+- Mobile Network Planning: Estimating the number of cells needed for optimal coverage.
+- Urban Development Analysis: Understanding population density and infrastructure impact.
+- Geospatial Research: Studying environmental clustering and its effects on connectivity.

 <img width="869" alt="image" src="https://github.com/user-attachments/assets/ce88ddf2-4d1f-40f9-aac7-392e1c249413" />